 Better Safe Than Sorry!

-If you’re in need of more info for your baby’s rash, you can consult the NHS website for some good advice.
+If you’re in need of more info for your baby’s rash, you can consult the NHS website for some good advice or become a member and make the most of our midwife chat service.
 Whilst it’s very common for a newborn to develop a rash, you should always take caution and seek medical assistance if you have concern.
 However, it’s more likely that the rash will be harmless and eventually go away without needing treatment.

 Prevention is always the best treatment, so be sure to keep your baby away from irritants such as harsh products and chemicals, excess moisture, and heat.
 This should help to keep that soft bouncy baby skin as fresh as a daisy!